isomerpages/moe-anglicanhigh/_about-us/FAQs.md

 **Q:	What is the cut-off point for Anglican High School?**

 A: The cut-off point varies from year to year.
-The PSLE score range is 5(M) - 11(M) for the 2025 Sec 1 cohort
+The PSLE score range is 4 to 12.

-Note: Higher Chinese Language Grade: (D) = Distinction (M) = Merit (P) = Pass Hence, for our 2025 Sec 1 cohort, the first student admitted had an AL of 5(M) with a Merit in HCL, and the last student admitted had an AL of 11(M) with a Merit in HCL.

 **Q:	Do students taking Higher Chinese Language (HCL) have priority for admission to Anglican High School during posting?**